lephuoccat/Fisher-Information-NAS/README.md

 python train_task_cifar100.py
 python train_task_taskonomy.py
 ```
 * Next, we compute the Fisher Information matrices for each pair of tasks using the base task's network.
-Then, we identify the closest tasks based on the Fr\'echet of the Fisher Information matrices
+Then, we identify the closest tasks based on the Fréchet of the Fisher Information matrices
 ```
 python fisher-distance.py
 python fisher-distance_taskonomy.py